logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/data-sets/importing-a-data-folder-into-a-data-set-folder/_index.md

 At times, rather than import a single tab-delimited text file to a data set, you may have a full set of external files that need to be imported as data sets.

-**Note:** TestArchitect supports the import of two file types, .csv and .txt, into data sets.
+{{<note>}} TestArchitect supports the import of two file types, .csv and .txt, into data sets.
 These files must contain tab-delimited text lines.

 -   **Option 1**: To import an external data folder of .csv and/or .txt files into an existing data set folder, perform the following: